 - 1 tablespoon of almond oil.

 Preheat the oven to 425.
 Cut the sweet potatoes into slices and place them on a baking pan and cooling rack, putting the rack over the pan.
 Put them in the oven and bake for half an hour.
 Now, it’s time to make the avocado sauce.

 Ingredients for the Avocado Sauce:

 - 1 teaspoon apple cider vinegar;

 - 1 teaspoon of almond oil.

 Chop the onion and add it to a bowl.
 Then dice the garlic and ginger and add them to the bowl together with the spices.
 Mix well.
 Cut the avocado into cubes and add it to the mixture in the bowl.

-Blend the mixture in a food processor, and store the sauce in a ziplock bag and set it aside.
+Blend the mixture in a food processor, and store the sauce in a ziplock bag, and set it aside.
 The final part is to make the garnish mix.

 Dice the olives into small pieces and add them to a bowl.
 Then, dice the shallot, red bell pepper, and chives, and add them to the olives.
 Stir it all together.

 Repeat the almond oil and za’atar step once again and give it another mix.
 Put the fries into a serving bowl and top it up with the garnish mix.
-Then, cut the corner off of the ziplock bag, and zig-zag your avocado sauce.
+Then, cut the corner off of the ziplock bag, and zig-zag the avocado sauce.
 Enjoy!